 The Hartt School is accredited by and holds membership in the National Association of Schools of Music, the National Association of Schools of Theatre, and the National Association of Schools of Dance.

 All programs in the College of Engineering, Technology, and Architecture are licensed and accredited by the State of Connecticut Board of Higher Education.
-The following programs in the college are accredited by the Engineering Accreditation Commission (EAC) of the Accreditation Board for Engineering and Technology (ABET): Bachelor of Science in Engineering degree in Acoustical Engineering and Music, Bachelor of Science in Biomedical Engineering, Bachelor of Science in Civil Engineering, Bachelor of Science in Computer Engineering, Bachelor of Science in Electrical Engineering, and Bachelor of Science in Mechanical Engineering.
-Contact the Accreditation Commission of ABET, www.abet.org.
-The Bachelor of Science programs in Architectural Design + Technology, Computer and Electronic Engineering Technology, and Electromechanical Engineering Technology are accredited by the Engineering Technology Accreditation Commission (ETAC) of ABET.
-Contact the Accreditation Commission of ABET, www.abet.org.
+The following programs in the college are accredited by the the Engineering Accreditation Commission of ABET, https://www.abet.org.: Bachelor of Science in Engineering degree in Acoustical Engineering and Music, Bachelor of Science in Biomedical Engineering, Bachelor of Science in Civil Engineering, Bachelor of Science in Computer Engineering, Bachelor of Science in Electrical Engineering, and Bachelor of Science in Mechanical Engineering.
+Contact the Accreditation Commission of ABET, https://www.abet.org.
+The Bachelor of Science programs in Architectural Design + Technology, Computer and Electronic Engineering Technology, and Electromechanical Engineering Technology are accredited by the Engineering Technology Accreditation Commission of ABET, https://www.abet.org.
+Contact the Accreditation Commission of ABET, https://www.abet.org.
 The Master of Architecture program is accredited by the National Architectural Accrediting Board (NAAB) 1735 New York Avenue, NW, Washington, DC 2006; www.naab.org.

 The Board of Higher Education of the State of Connecticut accredits the College of Engineering, Technology, and Architecture’s Master of Engineering programs.
 According to ABET regulations, ABET does not accredit both undergraduate and graduate programs at the same institution.